indico/indico/doc/guides/AdminGuide/AdminGuide.rst

 then be an Administrator and can start using all the features of Indico.
 If there is no Administrator account anybody can access and change all parts of Indico leaving it exposed with no access control.
-Once, someone adds himself as Administrator, nobody else will be able to do it in the same way, but existing Administrators can add new Administrators.
+Once someone adds himself as Administrator, nobody else will be able to do it in the same way, but existing Administrators can add new Administrators.
 Administrators will have access and modification rights to all categories and events.

 Users can create their own accounts to use Indico, and they can modify, delete and add extra logins manually.
 Administrators are also able